Two-sample Test using Projected Wasserstein Distance: Abstract

 \section{Abstract}

 We develop a projected Wasserstein distance for the two-sample test, a fundamental problem in statistics and machine learning: given two sets of samples, to determine whether they are from the same distribution.
 In particular, we aim to circumvent the curse of dimensionality in Wasserstein distance: when the dimension is high, it has diminishing testing power, which is inherently due to the slow concentration property of Wasserstein metrics in the high dimension space.
 A key contribution is to couple optimal projection to find the low dimensional linear mapping to maximize the Wasserstein distance between projected probability distributions.
-We characterize the theoretical property of the finite-sample convergence rate on IPMs and present practical algorithms for computing this metric.
+We characterize theoretical properties of the two-sample convergence rate on IPMs and this new distance.
 Numerical examples validate our theoretical results.